ooTrebmuN/freecodecamp_TributePage_Project/README.md

 # freecodecamp_TributePage_Project

 We All Bleed The Same Blood is a tribute page for Veterans of this great nation.
-It is to remind us all that no matter what your race, gender or religious beliefs we all fight for Freedom.
+It is to remind us all that no matter what your race, gender or religious beliefs are, we all fight for Freedom.

 We are all family.